jensvoid/lorg/README.md

 LORG - Logfile Outlier Recognition and Gathering
+(see also: From Old Irish lorg [ˈl̪ˠɔɾˠə]: trace,track, trail, path, cours, ...)

 A tool for advanced HTTPD logfile security analysis.
 Pre-alpha.
 Previously developed as http://sourceforge.net/projects/webforensik/